22 Nicest Beer Gardens in Edinburgh Updated For 2025

 Another popular Grassmarket pub with alfresco dining out front is The White Hart Inn (32 Grassmarket).

 Did you know that The White Hart Inn is haunted?
-Maybe best pulling up a pew outside if you can.

 These Grassmarket pubs are usually packed, so if you see a spare outdoor seat, grab it.